 Just 45 minutes drive from KL city centre, Selesa Hills could rival Cameron Highlands as a hilltop escape.
-A valley of lush vegetable farms surrounded by forested hills, it is dotted with attractive holiday homes, and for the roving gourmand there are seafood restaurants to dine at and stalls selling fresh produce for cheap.
 Sure, Selesa Hills’ climate is not as temperate and it lacks the tea plantations, but its bucolic setting is just as soothing, and its accessibliliy and absence of crowds are hard to beat.
 Besides, if the heat does get to you, there’s always Tanglir Waterfall.

 A tall 20 metre vertical drop of cool mountain water that plunges dramatically into a large but shallow pool, Tanglir Fall is named after the river that runs through the area, even though it is actually a tributary that feeds into Sungai Tanglir.

 Though devoid of crowds, getting there is not difficult, particularly if you’re here with a small group of friends on motorbikes or in a single 4×4 as you can park closer to your destination.
 But I was one of 70 KL Hikers carpooling across 20+ vehicles, we left our cars at the junction to Song Yan Eco-Leisure Village/D’ Hillpines Resort and walked.